-These HTTPS certificates are designed to ensure that your connection to a website are secure and many companies are using certificates which are valid for longer than Apple’s new restrictions.
+These HTTPS certificates are designed to ensure that your connection to a website is secure, providing encryption that protects data exchanged between the user’s browser and the website.
+Many companies are currently using certificates that are valid for longer than Apple’s new restrictions, often extending up to two years or more.

-For example websites like Microsoft and others are using HTTPS certificates which are valid for up to two years, so when these new rules come into force, Apple’s Safari will reject these websites.
+For example, websites like Microsoft and others are using HTTPS certificates which are valid for up to two years.
+When these new rules come into force, Apple’s Safari will reject these websites if their certificates exceed the 398-day validity period.
+This change is significant because it will require website administrators to update their certificates more frequently, ensuring they adhere to the latest security standards.

-This will come into force on Safari from the 1st of September 2020 and any website which is using one of these certificate that is valid for more than 398 days will automatically be rejected by Safari.
+This change will come into force on Safari from the 1st of September 2020.
+Any website using a certificate that is valid for more than 398 days will automatically be rejected by Safari.
+This means that website owners will need to ensure their certificates are updated within this new timeframe to avoid disruptions for users accessing their sites via Safari.

 Source The Next Web